Rachael Ostovich: Domestic violence

 On November 18, 2018, Ostovich was assaulted in her hometown of Honolulu, leaving her with a broken orbital bone.
 The perpetrator is alleged to be her husband, Arnold Berdon, who is also an MMA fighter.
 Ostovich filed and was granted a temporary restraining order against her husband effective until May 19, 2019.
 Berdon was arrested on November 20, 2018, for second-degree assault (felony) and he was released on a bond of $75,000.
-The case is under investigation currently by the Honolulu Police Department.
+The case was investigated by the Honolulu Police Department.
 A nine-minute video taken by a witness and obtained by Hawaii News Now captures Berdon repeatedly saying "I’m going to murder you.
 I’m going to fucking murder you," and Ostovich’s cries for help.
 On December 20, 2018, Berdon plead not guilty in connection with the case.
 The trial's next hearing was in March 2019, where Berdon pleaded no contest on the case.